BombenProdukt/docs.bombenprodukt.com/content/packages/blade-icons/1.0/families/system-uicons.md

 ---
-title: System-Uicons
+title: System Uicons
-description: How to install and configure System-Uicons for Blade Icons.
+description: How to install and configure System Uicons for Blade Icons.
-breadcrumbs: [Documentation, Families, System-Uicons]
+breadcrumbs: [Documentation, Families, System Uicons]
 ---

 ## Installation